shawnmckinney/LdapEntityManager/DESIGN.md

   - objectClass
 ```

-This structure is compatible with inetorgperson in LDAP.
+This sample structure is compatible with inetorgperson in LDAP.
 It contains basic attributes like uid, cn, sn, description and userPassword.
 LEM models require both key and object_class which are used to define a Relative Distinquished Name (RDN) for the entry along with the physical data structure in LDAP.
+Any LDAP data entry is supported.
+Users, Groups, Organizational Units, etc.

+#### YAML Entity File

+A data entity file is required if using interface type #1.
+It contains the actual data to be processed by the APIs.
-To define the data entity, all LDAP semantics and syntaxes are followed.
-To add an entry, the required fields must be present, otherwise an error will be returned from the API.
+LDAP semantics and syntaxes must be followed.
+Errors in LDAP are returned as checked Exceptions from the APIs.

 ```
 # add sample entity